MicrosoftDocs/azure-devops-docs/docs/reference/customize-work.md

 ::: moniker range="azure-devops"

 To limit the scope of identities available for selection to just those users added to the project, you can do so using the **Project-Scoped Users** group.
-To learn how, see [Manage your project, Limit identity search and selection](../user-guide/project-admin-tutorial.md#limit-identity-selection).
+To learn how, see [Manage your organization, Limit identity search and selection](../user-guide/manage-organization-collection.md#limit-identity-selection).

 ::: moniker-end